Saturday Superstore

+Content

 A regular spot on the show was their children's talent show "Search for a Superstar".
 The winner of the 1986 search were Claire and Friends, spawning the top-20 hit "It's 'Orrible Being in Love (When You're 8½)".
 In 1987, the contest was won by Juvenile Jazz, which included future OMD and occasional Stone Roses keyboard-player Nigel Ipinson.

 For much of its run, Saturday Superstore retained the same famous phone-in number, 01-811-8055, as its predecessor.

 Amongst its most memorable moments were the pop group Matt Bianco being verbally abused by a phone-in caller and The Flying Pickets offering as a competition prize a tea-towel bearing the face of Karl Marx.
-Other notable guests included Wham!, who answered questions about their lives to callers and read out competition answers and winners.

 The presenters released a single entitled "Two Left Feet", though it failed to chart.
-The theme tune, entitled "Down At The Superstore", was also released by The Assistants, consisting of Dave Edmunds, B. A. Robertson, Cheryl Baker, Junior and Suzi Quatro.
+The theme tune, entitled "Down At The Store", was also released by The Assistants, consisting of Dave Edmunds, B. A. Robertson, Cheryl Baker, Junior and Suzi Quatro.

 Then Prime Minister Margaret Thatcher appeared in one show in 1987 leading up to that year's election campaign, making the newspaper headlines when she was repeatedly asked by a girl "In the event of a nuclear war, where will you be?".